August 3

 The ability to pulse heat well is what sets an expensive induction cooker apart from an inexpensive one.

-This is why with cheaper units, you get a lot of scorching of food and the inability to hold a simmer--the full blast/off, full blast/off cycle makes it almost impossible to hold a precise cooking temperature without wild fluctuation--especially at low temperatures.
+This is why with cheaper units, you get a lot of scorching of food and the inability to hold a simmer--the full blast/off, full blast/off cycle makes it almost impossible to hold a precise cooking temperature without wild fluctuation, especially at low temperatures.

-Portable Induction Cooktop Pros and Cons
+Portable Induction Cooktop Advantages and Disadvantages

 Portable induction cooktops have a number of advantages:

-• Responsiveness.
+- Responsiveness.
 Induction cooktops react instantaneously to changes in temperature settings.
 They are so quick, in fact, that many people find there's a bit of a learning curve in using induction.
 You don't need to preheat pans, for example.
 And never, ever walk away from a hot pan until you're familiar with the settings, because you're almost sure to burn whatever you're cooking.

-• Portability: PICs are lightweight enough that you can use them anywhere--out on your deck on a hot day, on a buffet line if you're doing a Sunday brunch; a dorm room; you can even take them camping.
+- Portability: PICs are lightweight enough that you can use them anywhere--out on your deck on a hot day, on a buffet line if you're doing a Sunday brunch; a dorm room; you can even take them camping.
 They are an excellent extra burner whenever and wherever you need one.

-• Easy cleaning.
-Because the surface itself doesn't heat, induction cooktops are super easy to clean.
-Food won't cook onto the surface, and you can just wipe the burner off after cooking.
-You can also put newspaper or paper towels down underneath the pan to catch splatters--because the unit works with magnetism, the (non-magnetic) paper won't burn.
+- Easy cleaning.
+Because the induction cooktop itself barely gets hot, they are easy to clean.
+Food won't cook onto the surface, and you can just wipe a burner off after cooking.
+You can also put newspaper or paper towels down underneath the pan to catch splatters--because the unit works with magnetism, the paper won't burn.
+Here's a short video demonstrating cooking with a paper towel:

-• You need induction-compatible cookware.
+- You need induction-compatible cookware.
 (See our induction cookware guide for more info.)
 Cast iron works and most newer stainless clad cookware works.
 Aluminum, copper, and non-magnetic stainless are not compatible with induction cooktops.
 (Although clad cookware with layers of copper and/or aluminum will work if it has an induction-compatible stainless exterior.)

-• If you buy a commercial grade PIC like the Mirage Pro, you may not be able to get a factory warranty with it.
+If you're not sure whether or not your cookware will work with induction, test the bottom with a magnet: if it sticks, then the cookware works with induction.
+(And the stronger the stick, the better the cookware will work with your PIC.) - If you buy a commercial grade PIC like the Mirage Pro, you may not be able to get a factory warranty with it.
 Many makers, including Vollrath, won't honor a warranty for home use.
 You can get around this by buying the buyer protection from the dealer (such as Amazon).
 Also, be sure to use a dedicated circuit so as not to accidentally damage the unit.

 Check out Induction Cooktop Pros and Cons for a more detailed discussion about the good and the bad of induction cooking.